legendaryminds/Legendary-Assignments/levelTwo-Exercises/AxiosToDoProject/notes.md

+/* Change fonts */
+/* Make Input fields look nicer, change font*/
+/* Make desc box inline with other boxes*/
+/* When in edit mode, have placeholder, if nothing is changed default back to original text */ /* change checkbox to circles */
+/* fix alignment of photos */
+/* Move checkbox down so it is aligned with the title */

 You will be creating a Todo list.

 Use the totally rad todo API created by the legendary Bob.
 [Here](https://coursework.vschool.io/v-schools-todo-api-documentation/) are the docs for it.